 FG-COATINGLINEA SC V.1 requires the VOC content, water content, and density of any coating be determined using federal Reference Test Method 24 unless Nylok receives prior approval by the AQD District Supervisor to use manufacturer's formulation data.
 According to coating usage records provided, Nylok primarily uses Precote 80 and Precote 85 in the controlled lines.
-Martin provided a copy of the Method 24 testing report for Precote 80 and Precote 85 completed in July 2013 (Attachment 7).
-For all other coatings, Nylok uses SDSs to determine VOC content.
-I informed Nylok they should be using Method 24 or manufacturer's formulation data to determine VOC content and if they would like to use manufacturer's data, Nylok should submit a request to the AQD Warren District Supervisor.
+Toluene is added to the coatings to adjust viscosity.
+Martin provided a copy of the Method 24 testing report for Precote 80 and Precote 85 completed in July 2013 (Attachment 4).